ismaelbalaghni/buildenv/doc/cli.md

 The initialization will be performed again only if:
 * the **`--force`** option is used
 * any version (**`buildenv`** itself one and all extensions ones) has changed since last initialization

+The **`--skip`** option can be used to only generate the project loading scripts.
+It will skip the extensions init, and the activation scripts generation.

 ## `shell` sub-command